How to start travel blog? Have you ever thought about it? I bet you did many times?

 The way it works is, you provide them with your unique content, and they will give you 1 or 2 backlinks to your website.
 Backlinks are super important to build your domain authority and also another way to bring some traffic to your website.

 This is my sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.

 Infographic is a collection of charts, labels, images and text that summarise a topic.
-A sample infographic related to this post could be “How to start a travel blog” that visually shows step by step how to do it.
+A sample infographic related to this post could be “How to start a travel blog”, which visually shows step by step how to do it.

 #11 Make money from your blog

-Doing it earlier is a kind of a waste of your time as there won’t be anybody clicking your links.
+Doing it earlier is a waste of your time as there won’t be anybody clicking your links.